dhollerbach/minikube-setup/README.md

 terraform apply
 ```

 Terraform simply creates a Kubernetes namespace for ArgoCD called `argocd` and then installs ArgoCD using Helm.
-Once Terraform is completes successfully, ensure your `minikube tunnel` is still running or rerun it if needed.
+Once Terraform is finishes successfully, ensure your `minikube tunnel` is still running or rerun it if needed.
 Then, login to ArgoCD using [localhost](https://localhost) - the certificate error is expected and safe to ingore since we are using a self-signed certificate for our localhost setup.
 The default credentials to login to ArgoCD are:

 ```
 Username: admin